 Global Accelerated Learning • Est. 1999

-Glossary Term Database Management System DBMS
+Glossary Term Database Management System (DBMS)

 Training Camp • Cybersecurity Glossary

-What is Database Management System DBMS?
+What is Database Management System (DBMS)?

-Glossary > Database Management System DBMS
+Glossary > Application & API Security > Database Management System (DBMS)

-Understanding Database Management System DBMS
+Understanding Database Management System (DBMS)

 A Database Management System (DBMS) is a suite of software tools that facilitates the creation, maintenance, and control of large sets of structured, persistent data.
 It provides mechanisms for storing, organizing, retrieving, and securing data, while ensuring integrity, supporting concurrent access, and enabling system recovery.
 DBMSs come in various models—such as relational, NoSQL, or object-oriented—and are guided by standards like ISO 27001, NIST SP 800-53, and PCI DSS.
 Organizations typically secure these systems with access controls, encryption, monitoring, and regular vulnerability management.
+Related terms: SQL, Database Security, Data Integrity, Access Control, Database Encryption, Audit Logging, Query Optimization.

-Learn More About Database Management System DBMS:
+Learn More About Database Management System (DBMS):

 Ready to Get Certified?

-Turn knowledge into credentials.
-Browse our instructor-led cybersecurity courses.
+Turn knowledge into credentials with our instructor-led cybersecurity boot camps.

 View All Courses →